 Buy now: Amazon | Β£149.99

 Netatmo has a HomeKit edition of its smart thermostat, so look out for that label specifically.
 This allows for remote control of your heating via iPhone/iPad both at home and away.

 The Auto Adapt program is designed to learn your habits by predicting when you'll turn the heating on β we haven't tested this yet but look out for a review soon.
 The design is quite funky (thanks Starck), you get an Energy Savings report and it's on the cheaper end of connected HomeKit thermostats.
 HomeKit friendly radiator valves are on their way.

-HomeKit-compatible smart cameras
+Best HomeKit smart cameras

 HomeKit is still starving for smart security cameras, so it's good news that the Circle 2 is available with HomeKit support.
 Logitech's versatile, weatherproof camera can work indoors and out, with wired and wireless options, and can stick on all manner of walls and surfaces.
-However, only the wired version is HomeKit compatible.
+However, only the wired version is HomeKit-compatible.

 You'll be able to use its motion sensing powers to trigger home automation, tell Siri what to show you and even control it from your Apple Watch.
-There's also a $99.99-per-month subscription that gives you person detection and activity zones.
+There's also a $99.99-per-year subscription that gives you person detection and activity zones.
 The Circle 2 works seamlessly though the accessories do jack up the price.